 Our Master of Science in International Management is designed for people:

-- with a bachelor’s degree in any discipline who want to acquire management skills and business acumen to excel in the information economy and gain experience in a multicultural, interdisciplinary learning environment
+with a bachelor’s degree in any discipline who want to acquire management skills and business acumen to excel in the information economy and gain experience in a multicultural, interdisciplinary learning environment.

-who want a progressive approach to management education in a short-term intensive program
+who want a progressive approach to management education in a short-term intensive program.

 Our one-year MSIM course of study is taught using a cohort model: each cohort progresses through the entire one-year program together.
-This model facilitates collaborative learning and encourages the class to act as a team, similar to the dynamic you find in the work place.
+This model facilitates collaborative learning and encourages the class to act as a team, similar to the dynamic you find in the workplace.

-The program is conducted over two semesters and the summer.
+The program is conducted over two semesters and in the summer.
 Each semester is 16 weeks, divided into two core sessions of seven weeks, with a mid-term period of two weeks.

 The fall mid-term session is dedicated to seminar courses on current topics and the spring mid-term is when the cohort goes on Academic Travel.
-You begin with a professional week that introduces you to the program, the cohort, the faculty and the university while getting a pulse on the backgrounds and skills that you bring to the cohort.
+You begin with a professional week that introduces you to the program, the cohort, the faculty, and the university while getting a pulse on the backgrounds and skills that you bring to the cohort.

 The second week focuses on leadership development skills.
 We follow a semester system with a one-month break from mid-December to mid-January.

 The Leadership Program and preparation for your Practical Experience run over the entire year.
 Over the summer, you conduct the Practical Experience.